B25 (New York City bus): History

 The Brooklyn City Rail Road opened a line along Fulton Street from Fulton Ferry on July 6, 1854; it reached East New York by 1874.
 Buses were substituted for streetcars on August 10, 1941.

 In 1998, the line was extended further into DUMBO to Water Street and Main Street during the daytime hours on weekdays.
 This was at the request of a real estate developer who had paid an annual fee of $90,000 to the Transit Authority to operate the service.
 The fee has not been paid since 2000, but the part-time extension remained in effect.
 Service to Main Street began operating at all times in 2011.

-On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
+On December 1, 2022, the Metropolitan Transportation Authority released a draft redesign of the Brooklyn bus network.
 As part of the redesign, the B25 would maintain its existing routing, along with the elimination of closely spaced stops, but would end at Franklin Avenue overnight, with the B26 taking over service on Fulton Street west of this point.